Bolt-In VS Weld-In Bucket Pins - Which bucket pin do I need?

 What are bolt-in bucket pins?

-Bolt-in digger bucket pins are what the name suggests...pins that are fixed into your bucket hanger bracket using nuts and bolts, like shown in the picture to the right.
+Bolt-in digger bucket pins are what the name suggests...pins that are fixed into your bucket hanger using nuts and bolts, like shown in the picture.
 On smaller excavators, usually from 0.75 to 4 tons, they can sometimes be secured in place with a lynch pin, instead of nuts and bolts.
-This is because the bucket size and power of the machine don't warrant anything more to hold them in place.
+This is because the bucket size and power of the machine doesn't warrant anything stronger to hold them in place.
 The term 'bolt-in' refers to the ability to easily remove the fixing (bolt or lynch pin) and slide out the bucket pin from the hanger brackets.

-What are the benefits and negatives of bolt-in bucket pins?
+What are the pros and cons of bolt-in bucket pins?

 The biggest benefit to maintaining your efficiency and productivity during installation and equipment maintenance is the ease of removing and replacing your bucket pins when they become worn.
 It's inevitable that with time your bucket pins will wear.
 Unfortunately this isn't something you can avoid, especially if you're using attachments that are powerful and vigorous, like when using a riddle bucket or hydraulic breaker.
 So making your pin changes as quick and efficient as possible is a huge bonus.
 As mentioned above, bolt-in pins allow you to easily unbolt or remove the fixing and slide out your bucket pin, to quickly reinsert the new pin and resecure in place.